cccbr/runningatower/content/docs/healthsafety/toweraccess/index.md

 Some modern fixed ladders are fitted with hoops which are designed to reduce the risk of falling but before installing such a hooped ladder the implications should be considered.
 If the ladder is in the ringing room as access to the room above the hoops may be too close to the rope circle and cause a risk of entanglement or indeed injury to a ringers hands, se image above.

-The hoops can also make it difficult to carry tools or to move stays or clappers to and from the bell chamber.

 ## Handholds

 Handholds on tower stairways are an important safety feature and need to be carefully designed to be as effective and convenient as possible.
 There are various implications with each type of handhold.